Why visit Moholoholo Wildlife Rehabilitation Centre on your safari in South Africa?

 Where did the name Moholoholo come from?

-The final battle, the battle of Moholoholo meaning the great battle, was fought in 1864 around the mountain of Mariepskop.
+The final battle, the Battle of Moholoholo meaning the Great Battle, was fought in 1864 around the mountain of Mariepskop.
 Mariepskop, also known as Moholoholo - "The Very Great One".

 Here are some of our affordable South Africa Safaris that visit Moholoholo Wildlife Centre.

-If you liked this post, these trips cover similar ground…
+These trips cover similar ground…